padamgadshila/padamgadshila/README.md

 </p>

 - 🔭 I’m currently updating my knowledge and improving skills.
-- 🌱 I’m currently learning MERN (MongoDB, Express.js, React.js, Node.js)
+- 🌱 I’m currently learning Android Developemnt
 - 👯 I’m looking to collaborate on various web development projects.
 - 💬 Ask me about web development, especially full-stack development.
 - 📫 How to reach me: <a href="mailto:padamgadshila17@gmail.com">**Email**</a> or <a href="https://www.linkedin.com/in/padamgadshila" target="_blank">**LinkedIn**</a>